Result Representation and Formatting

 Let's highlight the main rules:

-$in the required place - The
+$prefix in the right place - The

-Let's analyze the construct:
+Let's analyze the construction:

 $serp.format('$link $anchor\n$snippet\n\n')

-This entry means that the $serp method must be called for the array .format with the parameter '$link $anchor\n$snippet\n\n'. .
-The .format method joins all array elements into a string according to the template specified in the parameter.
-The template itself means: for each element of the array $serp , output the link and anchor separated by a space, then output the snippet on a new line, followed by two more line breaks, resulting in a blank line between the results.
+This entry means that for the $serp array, it is necessary to call the .format method with the parameter '$link $anchor\n$snippet\n\n'.
+The .format method joins all array elements into a string according to the template specified in the parameter; the template itself means: for each element of the $serp array, output the link and anchor separated by a space, then output the snippet from a new line, followed by two more line breaks, resulting in an empty line between the results.

-Iterating through an Array
+Iterating through an array

 [% FOREACH i IN p1.list;